spidasoftware/schema/doc/apis/projectAPI.md

 1. `db_id`: a db id string (required)
 1. `format`: a format string: calc or referenced (not required, defaults to calc)
+1. `detailed_results`: a boolean string: if true will retrieve and embed all detailed results

 #### Returns